Azure/alz-terraform-accelerator/docs/wiki/Home.md

   - Service Connection Approvals, Template Validation and Concurrency Control
   - Group and Members for Apply Approval
   - [Optional] Agent Pool

-### Azure DevOps with Managed identity and self-hosted agents

-We include this option as Workload identity federation (WIF) is still in preview, but it will be removed once WIF is generally available to simplify the accelerator and promote best practice.

-- Azure:
-  - Resource Group for State
-  - Storage Account and Container for State
-  - Resource Group for Identity
-  - User Assigned Managed Identities (UAMI) for Plan and Apply
-  - Permissions for the UAMI on state storage container, subscriptions and management groups
-  - Resource Group for Agents
-  - Container Instances with UAMI hosting Azure DevOps Agents
-  - [Optional] Virtual network, subnets, private DNS zone and private endpoint.

-- Azure DevOps
-  - Project (can be supplied or created)
-  - Repository for the Module
-  - Repository for the Pipeline Templates
-  - Starter Terraform module with tfvars
-  - Branch policy
-  - Pipeline for Continuous Integration
-  - Pipeline for Continuous Delivery
-  - Environment for Plan
-  - Environment for Apply
-  - Variable Group for Backend
-  - Service Connections with Managed identity for Plan and Apply
-  - Service Connection Approvals, Template Validation and Concurrency Control
-  - Group and Members for Apply Approval
-  - Agent Pools for Plan and Apply

 ### Local File System